Get started

 console.log(`${insertCount} rows inserted`);

-JsStore provides select API for reading data.
+JsStore provides select API for fetching data.
 Let's say I want to retrieve the record with Id of 5.

 // results will be array of objects